wonarii/CART210-glossary/glossary.md

 [^neuro&behavior01affordance]:Osiuraka, François, Yves Rossettic, and Arnaud Badet.
 "What is an affordance?
 40 years later."
 Neuroscience and Biobehavioral Reviews, volume 77 (2017): pages 403-417.

+## Agency

+Agency is the “capacity, condition, or state of acting or of exerting power” or the “person or thing through which an end is achieved” using power. [^MerriamWeb24agency] One’s sense of self-agency - that is the sense that there is an “I” who is generating an action - largely depends on “the degree of discrepancy resulting from comparison between the predicted and actual sensory feedback”. [^Sato05agency]

+Agency is felt by degrees: one can feel more or less in control.
+This variation is particularly clear when using machines: the feeling of control varies between different operator inputs and expected machine response.
+Often, one may knowingly act with agency and receive the expected result of an act.
+However, these judgements of agency frequently do not follow actual control in situations where agency might be ambiguous.  [^Sato05agency]

+[^MerriamWeb24agency] “Definition of AGENCY.”
+2024.
+January 28, 2024. https://www.merriam-webster.com/dictionary/agency.

+[^Sato05agency] Sato, Atsushi, and Asako Yasuda.
+2005.
+“Illusion of Sense of Self-Agency: Discrepancy between the Predicted and Actual Sensory Consequences of Actions Modulates the Sense of Self-Agency, but Not the Sense of Self-Ownership.”
+Cognition 94 (3): 241–55. https://doi.org/10.1016/j.cognition.2004.04.003.

 ## API
 The Application Programming Interface (API) is responsible for transmitting data from one device to another by taking in a request and responding with the data requested.[^mulesoft15what]